Part IX of the series: “Digitization of auditing SAP purchasing processes”

 Another possibility is to manually download single tables from the SAP system.
 To do so, transactions, like SE16 may be applied.
 However, this requires a lot of manual handling and is rather inconvenient.

 Via Remote Function Call (RFC), SAP data tables can be extracted from a SAP system.
 For doing this, a user account with corresponding user rights needs to call up RFC-components.
 As a result an ABAP program is not required.
 On the one hand RFC is comparatively old and sometimes slow.
 On the other hand it is established and available in every SAP system.
 By using RFC, the data extraction can cleverly be optimized.
 In addition it makes data extraction from SAP systems for analysis purposes easy and convenient.

 Data structures in SAP are too technical?

 zap Audit automates the technical details for you: from defining the most relevant data fields, to encryption of date, data extraction, etc.

-Simply register and try it out:
+Simply schedule an appointment and try it out: